ZJCODE/Multi-Agent-Framework/README-ZH.md

 [{'role': 'handoff',
   'handoff': 'general_agent -> science_agent',
   'agent_name': 'science_agent',
-  'agent': <__main__.Agent at 0x116f643d0>},
+  'agent': <__main__.Agent at 0x1143e20d0>,
+  'message': 'why the sky is blue'},
  {'role': 'assistant',
   'content': "The sky appears blue due to a phenomenon called Rayleigh scattering.
-When sunlight enters Earth's atmosphere, it collides with molecules and small particles in the air.
-Sunlight is made up of many colors, each with different wavelengths.
-Blue light has a shorter wavelength and is scattered more than other colors when it strikes these particles.\n\nDuring the day, when the sun is high in the sky, more of the blue light is scattered in all directions, making the sky appear blue to our eyes.
-At sunrise and sunset, the sun is lower on the horizon, and the light has to pass through a greater thickness of the atmosphere.
-As a result, the blue and green wavelengths are scattered out of our line of sight, and the longer wavelengths like orange and red become more visible, leading to the beautiful colors we see at those times.", 'agent_name': 'science_agent'}]
+Here's how it works:\n\n1. **Sunlight Composition**: Sunlight, or white light, is made up of multiple colors, each with different wavelengths.
+Blue light has a shorter wavelength, while red light has a longer wavelength.\n\n2. **Atmospheric Interaction**: When sunlight enters the Earth's atmosphere, it interacts with air molecules and small particles.
+Because blue light is shorter in wavelength, it is scattered in all directions more than other colors when it strikes these molecules.\n\n3. **Observer's Perspective**: As we look up at the sky, we see this scattered blue light coming from all directions, which makes the sky appear blue.\n\n4. **Variations**: During sunrise and sunset, the sky can appear red or orange because the sunlight has to travel through more of the Earth's atmosphere.
+This causes more scattering of the shorter wavelengths, allowing the longer wavelengths like red and orange to become more prominent.\n\nIn summary, the blue color of the sky is primarily due to the scattering of sunlight by the gases and particles in the atmosphere.", 'agent_name': 'science_agent'}]
 ```
 运行